telekom-security/tpotce/README.md

 2. Change into the **tpotce/** folder: `$ cd tpotce`
 3. Run the installer as non-root: `$ ./install.sh`:
    * ⚠️ ***Depending on your Linux distribution of choice the installer will:***
+     * Abort if a service occupies the DNS or SMTP ports the honeypots need, before anything is changed
      * Change the SSH port to `tcp/64295`
      * Disable the DNS Stub Listener to avoid port conflicts with honeypots
      * Set SELinux to Monitor Mode